1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 Compared to the previous "Feb.
 26" DAT, this tape leaked in Evolution, The Definitive Collection (10DVD) does not have "When We Ride On Our Enemies", and two new songs (March 25 and April 08) aimed for the project were added.
 The last track is very probably a later addition, maybe a mistake.

-At the time of this "tape" was recorded, there could be a second still unleaked one with "Who Do U Believe In", "Never Call U Bitch Again", "Thugz Mansion", "Mama's Just A Lil Girl" and the addition of "Everything They Owe", "Hit Em Up" and maybe a version of "Secretz of War"...
+At the time of this "tape" was recorded, there could be a second still unleaked one with "Who Do U Believe In", "Never Call U Bitch Again", "Thugz Mansion", "Mama's Just A Lil Girl" and the addition of "Everything They Owe", "Hit Em Up" and maybe the new version of "Secretz of War"...

 6. Circa 8th of April (~).
 Untitled (Me Against The World pt.
 2 ??).